amiralimi/mips_multicycle_cpu/README.md

 # mips_multicycle_cpu
-This is an implementaion of a simple MIPS cpu in system verilog and its test bench.
+This is an implementation of a simple MIPS CPU in system verilog and its test bench.